microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 which makes sense since the taxonomies themselves are `toolComponent` object.
 The `toolComponentReference.guid` property matches the `guid` property in `run.taxonomies[0]`, the object that defines the taxonomy itself.

+Now let's look at `tool.driver.rules`.
+Recall that each array element is a `reportingDescriptor` object, which in this context represents an analysis rule.
+For the first time we encounter `reportingDescriptor.relationships`, each of whose elements is a `reportingDescriptorRelationship` object<sup><a href="#note-11">11</a></sup>
+which establishes a relationship from this rule to another `reportingDescriptor` object.
+The target of the relationship can be a taxon in a taxonomy (as in this example), or another rule within this or another tool component.

+The `reportingDescriptorRelationship.target` property identifies the target of the relationship.
+Its value is a `reportingDescriptorReference` object that identifies a `reportingDescriptor` within a `toolComponent`.
+`reportingDescriptorReference.toolComponent`, in turn, is a `toolComponentReference` object (which we met earlier as elements of `supportedTaxonomies`).
+All together, this `reportingDescriptorReference` object designates weakness 401 in the CWE taxonomy.

+Finally, `reportingDescriptorRelationship.kinds` describes the type of this relationship (there can be more than one).
+In this example, the `"superset"` relationship kind tells us that VWE weakness 401 is a superset of this rule: that is, every violation of this rule is an example of CWE weakness 401, but not necessarily _vice versa_.<sup><a href="#note-12">12</a></sup>

+At last we come to `run.results`, where we see that each result can have a property `taxa` specifying the taxa into which this result falls.
+Like `reportingDescriptort.taxa`, `result.taxa` is an array of `reportingDescriptorReference` objects.

+In this example, the result is a violation of rule `CA2101`, and we've already seen that CWE weakness 401 is a superset of `CA2101`.
+So we could infer that this result fell into the taxon "CWE 401" even if the SARIF file didn't explicitly say so.
+And indeed, the spec says, in its usual formal language, that we can omit this element of `result.taxa` in this case.<sup><a href="#note-13">13</a></sup>

 ## <a id="code-flows"></a>Code flows